 Things to Know When Owning a Saint Berxer:

-Saint Berxers are nice looking dogs that are fun to both play and cuddle with, but they require tons of attention, lots of food, and regular visits to the veterinarian’s office to maintain a high quality of life.
+Saint Berxers are nice-looking dogs that are fun to play and cuddle with, but they require plenty of attention, lots of food, and regular visits to the veterinarian’s office to maintain a high quality of life.

 Food & Diet Requirements 🦴

-Your Saint Berxer could eat three or more cups of food every day depending on things such as how much they weigh, how much exercise they get, and how naturally active they are throughout the day.
-This mixed breed will eat whatever you put in front of it, so free feeding isn’t a good idea.
+Your Saint Berxer can eat three or more cups of food daily depending on how much they weigh, how much exercise they get, and how naturally active they are throughout the day.
+They will eat whatever you put in front of them, so free feeding isn’t a good idea.

-These dogs should eat two or three separate meals a day to support their digestive system.
-Wet or dry dog food should be formulated to support large dog breeds and should be free of unnecessary fillers like corn and soy.
-Look for foods that contain carrots, peas, spinach, and flaxseed instead.
+These dogs should eat two or three meals daily to support their digestive system.
+Wet or dry dog food should be formulated to support large dog breeds and be free of unnecessary fillers like corn and soy.
+Look for brands that contain carrots, peas, spinach, and flaxseed instead.

-Due to its active nature and working instinct, the Saint Berxer should be exercised for at least 45 minutes every day.
+Due to their active nature and working instinct, the Saint Berxer should be exercised for at least 45 minutes every day.
 A missed day once in a blue moon due to an illness or a lazy day won’t affect your dog’s happiness or attitude.
-But miss too many exercise days, and you may find that you’re left with an unruly and destructive dog on hand.
+However, if you miss too many exercise days, you may be left with an unruly and destructive dog.

-Walking through your neighborhood, hiking in the woods, spending time at a dog park, and playing games like hide-and-seek inside all count toward exercise.
-Add a couple hours of play in the yard and you’re in for a relaxed, loving dog that is ready to cuddle at the end of the day.
+Walking through your neighborhood, hiking in the woods, spending time at a dog park, and playing games like hide-and-seek provide adequate exercise.
+Add a couple of hours of play in the yard, and you’re in for a relaxed, loving dog that is ready to cuddle at the end of the day.

-Luckily, this is a mixed dog breed that is easy to train.
-If a Saint Berxer does not know how to sit and stay, it could accidentally destroy your belongings while trying to get along in the house thanks to its large stature.
-So, training should start early and should be done often until the pup can quickly comply with commands regularly.
+Luckily, the Saint Berxer is easy to train.
+If they do not learn how to sit and stay, they could accidentally destroy your belongings while trying to run around inside.
+So, training should start early and be done often until the pup can quickly comply with commands regularly.

-Agility training will help exercise this breed’s body and mind, but because they’re so big they aren’t usually as fast on the course as other breeds.
+Agility training will help exercise their body and mind, but because they’re so big, they aren’t usually as fast as other breeds.
 Saint Berxers will naturally protect their home, so they don’t need any special watchdog training.
-However, this mixed breed would do well should owners choose to invest time and money in guard training.

-This type of dog tends to shed a lot, so brushing or combing a few times a week is necessary to get rid of excess hair to keep the coat looking shiny.
+The Saint Berxer sheds a lot, so brushing or combing a few times a week is necessary to get rid of excess hair to keep the coat looking shiny.
 Drool can be cleaned off the coat with a damp cloth.
 But it’s a good idea to avoid full baths if possible, to avoid stripping important oils from the dog’s skin and fur.
-This mixed breed is active enough to keep its nails nice and short, but they do need a little help when it comes to keeping their ears and teeth clean.
-Check the ears for debris once a week and brush the dog’s teeth or give them a dental bone on a regular basis.

 Health and Conditions ❤️